“Illness is the doctor to whom we pay most heed; to kindness, to knowledge, we make promise only; pain we obey.”

 Possibly Effective for Opioid Tolerance and OIH

-One of the proposed advantages for the use of levorphanol in the management of chronic pain lies in it’s proposed NMDA blocking action.
-Blocking the NMDA receptor is thought to limit or reverse opioid tolerance and opioid induced hyperalgesia (OIH) (see Neurobiology of Pain).
-Research has shown that methadone, another opioid thought to block NMDA, may be especially useful for patients with high opioid tolerance and OIH.
 Levorphanol’s NMDA blocking action has been shown to be five times stronger than methadone, making levorphanol an especially attractive choice in these circumstances.
 Studies have also shown that methadone reverses analgesic tolerance resulting from chronic use of morphine.
-Based on levorphanol’s greater NMDA antagonist potency as compard with methadone, it has been postulated that levorphanol too may offer reversal of opioid analgesic tolerance, perhaps even more effectively.
+Based on levorphanol’s greater NMDA antagonist potency as compared with methadone, it has been postulated that levorphanol too may offer reversal of opioid analgesic tolerance, perhaps even more effectively.
 Ongoing research continues to explore this further.

-Limited Drug interactions
+Limited Drug Interactions

-Becauase levorphanol is not metabolized by the cytochrome P-450 enzymes (CYP) in the liver and other tissues, it is not susceptible to the common drug interactions that impact these enzymes.
-But levorphanol is metabolized by the liver by 2nd phase metabolism, glucuronidation (UGT2B7), so in cases of significant functional impairment of the liver caution is advised regarding dosing.
-Levorphanol’s glucuronide metabolite is inactive but is reported to be slowly re-converted to levorphanol again, arguing for one explanation for its extended duration of action.
-Levorphanol’s metabolite is slowly excreted through the kidneys but little unchanged levorphanol is found in the urine, bile or feces.
-Levorphanol is not affected by the P-glycoprotein (P-gp) transporters so it ls less susceptible to genetic variants and drug interactions that impact P-gp-mediated levels of levorphanol in the brain and central nervous system.
+Because levorphanol is not metabolized by the cytochrome P-450 (CYP-450) enzymes in the liver and other tissues as is the case with tramadol, oxycodone, hydrocodone, fentanyl and methadone, it is not susceptible to the common drug interactions that impact these enzymes.
+Instead, levorphanol is metabolized in the liver by 2nd phase metabolism, glucuronidation (UGT2B7), a mechanism much less vulnerable to drug interactions.
+Levorphanol’s inactive glucuronide metabolite is reported to be slowly re-converted to levorphanol again, arguing for one explanation for its extended duration of action.

-Levorphanol has a relative lack of interaction with other medications compared with hydrocodone, oxycodone, methadone and fentanyl.
-But medications that impact UGT2B7 can affect levorphanol blood levels to increase or decrease the effects of levorphanol.
-Medications that inhibit UGT2B7 such as tricyclic antidepressants (elavil/amitiptyline and doxepin, phenothiazines (phenergan), and ranitidine (Zantac) may slow metabolic breakdown of levorphanol and increase the effects of levorphanol.
-Medications that induce or enhance UGT2B7 breakdown of levorphanol such as carbamazepine (Tegretol), phenobarbital and phenytoin (Dilantin), can reduce the effects of levorphanol.
+While levorphanol has a relative lack of interaction with other medications compared with many other opioids, medications that impact UGT2B7 can affect levorphanol blood levels to increase or decrease the effects of levorphanol.
+Medications that inhibit UGT2B7 such as tricyclic antidepressants doxepin and(elavil/amitiptyline, phenothiazines (phenergan), may slow metabolic breakdown of levorphanol and increase or prolong the effects of levorphanol.
+Medications that induce or enhance UGT2B7 breakdown of levorphanol such as carbamazepine (Tegretol), phenobarbital and phenytoin (Dilantin), can reduce or shorten the effects of levorphanol.

 It is important to remember that levorphanol, like all opioids, must be used with great caution with any other drug or medication that is sedating such as alcohol, benzodiazepines (Valium, Xanax, Klonopin etc.) and sleeping medications.
 This is especially true in patients at risk for sleep apnea and those with sleep apnea that are not consistent with their use of CPAP.